ErrorxCode/EasyInsta/README.md

 #### [Q.1] Can we use this library to make bots ?

 Answer.
-No. Instagram don't allow to make bots with the use of this APIs.
+No. Instagram don't allow to make bots with the use of APIs.

-#### [Q.2] Can we use this to download stories or posts ?
+#### [Q.2] Can we download stories or posts using this API ?

 Answer.
-Yes.
-But its not currently supported.
+No, Not currently.
+May be possible in future.

-#### [Q.3] Does use of this library requires any tokens or other things  ?
+#### [Q.3] Does use of this library requires any tokens or other keys ?

 Answer.
 No. You only need to have username and password of the account.

-#### [Q.4] Can we log in two-factor-authenticated accounts ?

-Answer.
-Yes.
-Just pass a callback as thired argument while initializing the class.

 ## Contributing